KyloCode/Space/README.md

 # Space

-A website that demonstrates a full CSS parallax effect for a website: [space.kylo.io](http://space.kylo.io).
+A website that demonstrates a full CSS parallax effect.

 To run this website you must first install Ruby (≥ 1.9.3).
 Type `bundle install` and then `middleman server`.
 Visit `localhost:4567` in your browser to view the website.